corentingi/mds-poo-mvc/README.md

 - https://laracasts.com/series/laravel-8-from-scratch

-**Note:** `artisan` is php script installed with Laravel that will allow you to simplify a lot of actions.
+**Note:** `artisan` is a php script installed with Laravel that will allow you to simplify a lot of actions.

 You can use `artisan` to test features of php and Laravel in an interractive terminal: `php artisan tinker`